Lord Exhumator Scaverous

 - Hope like hell that this surprise turn 1 attack upsets your opponent's plans sufficiently for you to stay in the game.

-As an army-enabler, he doesn't really have one strategy.
-Instead he has a flexible toolbox that allows him to adapt to the flow of the game.
-Unfortunately, this can leave new players floundering with "Analysis Paralysis" where they spend so long thinking about what he could do with his focus this turn, they lose sight of the overall game and let the win slip through their fingers.
+His flexibility can leave new players floundering with "Analysis Paralysis" where they spend so long thinking about what he could do with his focus this turn, they lose sight of the overall game and let the win slip through their fingers.
 To alleviate this, I suggest you choose one of the following strategies, build your list to capitalise on it, then play that list to death before picking another strategy.

 - Telekinesis-enabled assassination